tambrulee/P3---Better-Billing---NEW/readme_docs/user_story.md

 - **As an Associate Partner**, I want to view my own and my delegates’ time so that I can ensure all billable work is recorded correctly.
 - **As a Partner**, I want to review my own and delegates’ time entries so that I can oversee billing readiness and performance.
 - **As a Billing user**, I want to view all time entries in read-only mode so that I can verify entries before posting invoices.
-- **As an Admin**, I want to read all time entries so that I can assist in audits and maintain oversight without modifying data.

 ### 4) Edit Time
 - **As an Fee Earner**, I want to edit my own unbilled time so that I can correct errors before invoicing.